n150 n300 T3000 p100 p300c 60 min Validated

 Step 2: Download the models

-# SD 1.4 — required for both phases
+# SD 1.4 — required for all phases

 hf download CompVis/stable-diffusion-v1-4